Argentina national football team: England

 With a rivalry stemming from the 1966 World Cup and intensified by the Falklands War of 1982, Argentina and England have had numerous confrontations in World Cup tournaments.
 Among them was the quarter-final match in 1986, where Diego Maradona scored two goals against England.
 The first was a handball, but was ruled legal by the referee.
 The second, scored minutes later, saw Maradona passing five England outfield players before scoring, and is often described as one of, if not the greatest goal in football history.

 The nations were paired together in the round of 16 at the 1998 World Cup, won by Argentina on penalties, and again at the group stage in 2002, with England winning 1–0 through a penalty by David Beckham who had been sent off in the tie four years earlier.

-Colombia

-The rivalry between Argentina and Colombia truly began in the 1990's when Colombia beat Argentina 5-0 at the Estadio Monumental.
-While the rivalry's roots can be traced back further, this match is considered a key catalyst.
-Prior to this, Argentina had long been a dominant force in South American football, while Colombia was still establishing itself.

-In the 1999 Copa América, Colombia would defeat Argentina 3-0 in the group stage.
-At the 2015 Copa América Argentina and Colombia would face each other in the quarter-finals of the with Argentina winning in a penalty shootout.
-The two teams would face in the group stage of the 2019 Copa América with Colombia winning 2-0.
-Argentina and Colombia would meet again in the semi-finals of 2021 Copa América, this time Argentina winning in a penalty shootout.
-Argentina and Colombia would meet in the 2024 Copa América final with Argentina winning 1-0 in extra time.
+Argentina and England played in the 2026 FIFA World Cup semi-final in Atlanta.
+This marked the first time in twenty-one years the teams have met at all, the first in twenty-four years in a major tournament and the first in twenty-eight years that both teams met in the knockout rounds.
+England took the lead in the 55th minute with a goal from Anthony Gordon before Argentina came back to win the match with two late goals, as Enzo Fernández equalised in the 85th minute before Lautaro Martínez scored a dramatic stoppage-time winner to eliminate England and secure Argentina's place in the final.